Statutory planning documents

 Your heritage, your say – Tōu Taonga, Tōu Whakaaro

-These statutory plans identify what we intend to manage and why, and includes criteria for making decisions about activities that require permission or have a business aspect.
-Conservation management plans may also reflect co-management objectives with our Treaty partners and give effect to Treaty settlements.
+These statutory planning documents identify what we intend to manage and why.
+They include criteria for making decisions about DOC management activities or those requiring authorisation.
+They may also reflect co-management objectives with our Treaty partners and give effect to Treaty settlements.

-Statutory plans do not identify how we will achieve those intentions, and usually not when.
-These are decided during the annual and multi-year allocation of staff and money.
+Statutory planning documents do not identify how we will achieve those intentions, and usually not when.
+These are decided during DOC’s annual and multi-year business plan.